-The evaluation of this course uses three types of examinations:
+The evaluation of this course uses four types of examinations:

-- 1. In-class and away programming assignments related with the current topics, to be submitted in Moodle and automatically graded. - 2.
-Practical on computer evaluation of a set of small computer programs, using Moodle and automatically graded, with consultation of given languages reference texts. - 3.
-Theory evaluation with one book consultation using a multiple-choice questionnaire in Moodle to assess students ability to use and discuss the best algorithms and data structures for specific problems.
+- In lecture classes, multiple-choice questionnaires in Moodle to assess students' comprehension on the exposed concepts (LE). - In-class and away programming assignments related to the current topics, to be submitted in Moodle and automatically graded (RE). - Practical on computer evaluation of programming assignments, to be submitted in Moodle and automatically graded, with the consultation of given languages reference texts (PE). - Theory evaluation with one book consultation using one multiple-choice questionnaire in Moodle to assess students ability to use and discuss the best algorithms and data structures for specific problems (TE).